adiagarwalrock/ShoppingApp-ExMyB-proj/README.md

 4) Products listing page per category wise (use REST API's for calling data from the database.)
 5) Implement a search functionality for finding the products.
 It will be a plus if you will be able to implement search suggestion features.

-**Note**:- You have to use a python based framework like (Django) to build this application.
+**Note**:- Python based framework like (Django) is being used to build this application.

-Post completing your task you have to host it online using heroku or any other platform.
+The above project is hosted at http://aditya1509.pythonanywhere.com/